microsoft/playwright/docs/src/api/class-locatorassertions.md

 ## method: LocatorAssertions.not
 - returns: <[LocatorAssertions]>

 Makes the assertion check for the opposite condition.
-For example, this code tests that the Locator doesn"t contain text `"error"`:
+For example, this code tests that the Locator doesn't contain text `"error"`:

 ```java
 assertThat(locator).not().containsText("error");